Rotavirus causes gastroenteritis. The symptoms include severe watery diarrhoea, usually with vomiting, fever, and stomach cramps.

 Rotavirus is the most common cause of gastroenteritis in infants and very young children.
 A rotavirus vaccine was introduced to the national vaccination schedule for babies in 2013, alongside other routine childhood immunisations.
 Babies receive 2 doses of vaccine at 8 and 16 weeks of age.
 The amount of rotavirus among infants has declined following use of the vaccine.

-More information about rotavirus is available from NHS Choices.
+More information about rotavirus is available from the NHS website.